Ontonagon Boulder: Attempt to recover the boulder

 In 1991 an assessment was initiated after the Keweenaw Bay Indian Community requested the return of the Ontonagon Boulder as a sacred object.
-A preliminary analysis indicated that the tribe presented insufficient evidence to establish that the boulder fit the definition of a sacred object under the Native American Graves Protection and Repatriation Act.
+A preliminary analysis indicated that the tribe presented insufficient evidence to establish that the boulder fit the definition of a "sacred object" under the Native American Graves Protection and Repatriation Act.
 Consultations were held with the tribe in 1998 and 1999, including a visit to the area in which the boulder was originally located.
 In 2000, the Repatriation Office decided that the Ontonagon Boulder does not fit the definition of a sacred object under the repatriation law, and the right of possession belongs with the Smithsonian Institution.

+It has been 30 years since the boulder was displayed.
+A promised permanent and appropriate display has been promised for over 150 years.
+Demands to return it continue.

 Today

 As of 2011, the Ontonagon Boulder is located in the National Museum of Natural History, but it is currently behind the scenes.
 It was to be installed in the Hall of Geology, Gems, and Minerals when it opened, but at the last minute, engineering concerns led to a veto.
 A new exhibition of the boulder is being planned.

 A replica of the boulder can be found at the Ontonagon Historical Museum.
 While various numbers are given for the boulder's weight, the most commonly accepted figure is 3,708 lb.